sacrefies/csc643_bigdata/project2/docs/report.md

 This project is developed in Python.
 It is built on top of [WebApp2][webapp2] framework with the standard [Python Client API Libraries][goog_py_cli_api] to access to Google's backend public datasets.

 The application developed in this project allows web clients to process the following form-driven queries:
-+ a) How many stories are there?
++ How many stories are there?
-+ b) Which story has received the lowest score?
++ Which story has received the lowest score?
-+ c) On average which URL produced the best story in 2010?
++ On average which URL produced the best story in 2010?
-+ d) List how many stories where posted by each author on nytimes.com and wired.com.
++ List how many stories where posted by each author on nytimes.com and wired.com.

 *For team member contributions, see: [workload and responsibilities][ranking]*